Early Ice on the western shore of Lake Erie 11/24/14

 6. What about Delavan suction nozzles??

 Conclusion: Many commerical burners use this nozzle.
 Also you will find many very frustrated users of these burners.
-That nozzle can only suction oil up 1/2".
+That nozzle can only suction oil up 1/2" below the nozzle level.
 Any blockage or change in viscosity or antifreeze and you will get a flame out.
 Not good.

 7. What about burning synthetic oil.

 Conclusion: (Revised) The key is a hot burner tube.
 If it is well above the flash point of synthetic oil, then that oil will burn just as well as conventional oil.

 3/8/15 - Major discoveries!